 Speaking of instruments, Willie has amassed quite a collection since Richie infected him with E-Bay Fever.
 He's up to 25 basses now.
 He brings two to each gig, rotating them so none get too lonely.
 Can the Astoria Bass Museum be far off?
 Gearheads may want to check out the "herd" at Willie's web site: www.maintainlowtones.com

 Willie also sings some of the band's baritone parts and some leads.
 In fact, his repertoire is quite extensive as he is one of the principal lead vocalists in the band "Let's Go Crazy", a five or six piece group that occasionally surfaces in the wintertime to play Classic Rock hits.
-With Risky Business he sings "Black is Black", "Personality", "Long Tall Glasses" and shares vocals with Ralph on "Let It Be Me".
+With Risky Business he sings "Black is Black", "Personality", "Long Tall Glasses" and a bunch more.
 With enough crowd support, he can be coaxed into singing "The Letter", "The Weight" or "Desperado".

 Willie joined the band in 1993 fresh from a long stint with the Long Island wedding band "Windjammer".
-With his '60s roots, his wedding experience and a long tour through the twisting pathways of Ralph's '50s memory vault, he can play most any style.
-In this band that's a real asset, especially in the last set, when Ralph might call just about anything.
+With his '60s roots, his wedding experience and a long tour through the twisting pathways of the Risky memory vault, he can play most any style.
+In this band that's a real asset; we really try to mix it up..

 Richie, or "Beans" as he's known to some of us, is a "lifer".
 We don't know when he got his first guitar but we're pretty sure he hasn't been more than a few steps away from one for more than an hour or two since.
 Even during band breaks he yields to the irresistable pull of his "rig".
 He'll come offstage, get a soda, gab with the guys for a minute and then go check his tuning.
 Or make sure the delay is the right speed for "China Grove".
 Or tweak his tone ("I've almost got it the way I want it now...").
 Or wipe down the neck.
 Or practice some licks...